himavarshithreddy/flutter-app/README.md

 2. Press the search icon or "Enter" to get the weather data.
 3. Use the refresh icon in the app bar to update the information.

-## Contributing

-Feel free to open an issue or submit a pull request if you have any suggestions or find any problems.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.